 - For an experienced CNA: Monster.com, LiveCareer.com, Nursing-Resume.org

-If you look at sample resumes online, you’ll see dozens of different formats.
+If you look at sample resumes online, you’ll see dozens of different formats and resume templates.
 Some are simple; others are elaborate.
 Don’t worry about being fancy or adding clip art of stethoscopes or Band-Aids.
 Keep your resume neat and error-free.
 Make copies on good-quality white paper.